Sheriff, 4 staff charged after inmates abused with stun guns

 The jail, near Flaming Gorge National Recreation Area in the small town of Manila on the Wyoming border, has been empty since February, when Utah's Corrections Department learned of the allegations and removed 80 inmates, all male, to other jails or prisons.

+About 15 of those inmates have now been paroled or discharged, according to Peterson.

-Utah Corrections Executive Director Rollin Cook said in a statement Friday that inmates would not be returned until state officials have confidence in new leaders and security at the jail.
+Utah Corrections Executive Director Rollin Cook said in a statement Friday that inmates would not be returned to Daggett County until state officials have confidence in new leaders and security at the jail.

 Comments